Home > Horse World > 6 things you may not have known about Man o’ War

 Interestingly, Man o’ War never raced in the state of his birth.
 Nonetheless, he lived in Kentucky for most of his life, and Kentuckians adored him.
 On Man o’ War’s 30th birthday, an editorial in a Louisville newspaper stated: “May the bluegrass be tender to his taste, the turf springy to his tread, the limestone soil and the wide blue sky of his kingdom welcome to his senses for the rest of his days.
 He has brought honor and distinction to his native Kentucky.”

-2. Man o’ War’s one “upset” was to a horse named Upset.
+2. Man o’ War’s one loss was to a horse named Upset.

 Man o’ War won 20 races, with one second place finish, out of 21 starts.
 His sole defeat came on August 13, 1919, in the Sanford Memorial Stakes at Saratoga Racecourse.
 The loss was as controversial as it was shocking.

 The race started badly.
 Modern starting gates were not yet in use in 1919.
 Instead, horses lined up at a tape, and the race began when the tape was raised.
-But getting an entire field to stand ready was often difficult, and false starts, where a horse would break through and have to be brought back, were common.
+But getting an entire field to stand ready was often difficult.
+False starts were common.
 In the Sanford, a horse named Golden Broom “broke through the barrier three times while Upset, which was near him, also was trying to beat the barrier,” wrote a turf writer with The New York Times on August 14, 1919.
 “Man o’ War acted very calmly but was on his toes.”

 Reports vary—some say that Man o’ War was facing the wrong way when the starter raised the tape—but by all accounts, he left the post near the rear of the field of seven.
-As the frontrunners vied for the lead, Man o’ War found his stride and began to pass horses all along the backstretch.
+As the frontrunners vied for the lead, Man o’ War found his stride.
+On the backstretch, he began to pass horses.

-You may have heard it said that the word “upset,” to describe an unexpected defeat in sports, was derived from this race.
-That isn’t true; it is easy to find that usage of the term going back decades earlier.
+Contrary to popular belief, the use of the word “upset,” to describe an unexpected defeat in sports was not derived from this race.
+It is easy to find that usage of the term going back decades earlier.
 But Upset, the horse, could not have been more appropriately named.

 3. Man o’ War’s best friend was a show hunter.

 In addition to racehorses, Samuel Riddle owned show horses, including a 16.3 hand gelding named Major Treat.
-After a leg injury ended the horse’s show career at the age of 11 in 1918, Man o’ War’s trainer, Louis Feustel, asked for the sturdy horse as his own mount.
+After a leg injury ended the horse’s show career in 1918, Man o’ War’s trainer, Louis Feustel, made his own mount.

 “Major Treat could make a useful mount for the hefty Feustel when he led his charges to the track for training,” wrote Dorothy Ours in Man o’ War: A Legend Like Lightning.
 “Also, his mature presence might stabilize the fretful yearling Man o’ War.
 It worked.
 Accepted by Man o’ War, Major Treat began living in a neighboring stall.”
 The two horses lived in adjacent stalls and traveled together throughout the colt’s racing career and well into his retirement at stud.